 If you are fine-tuning based volume, tips, and tuning preference may have more of an impact in comparing these given the punchier cleaner sound of the FH7 or the more explosive ‘contrasty’ presentation of the SpinFit tips.

-For noise floors, both performed as good as each other and that means next to no hiss on analog DAP amplification stages such as the two mentioned DAPs, the N6ii and R6 Pro.
+For noise floors, both performed as well as each other and that means next to no hiss on analog DAP amplification stages such as the two mentioned DAPs, the N6ii and R6 Pro.

 I have to be honest I much prefer the tuning of the FH7 over the FA7.
 The FH7 response is far more balanced compared to the distinct shelving down of the FA7 presentation from about 800Hz-1K onwards.